Gain access to 50+ hedge funds when you invest with Interactive Brokers.

 Hedge Fund Minimum Investments

-The individual or persons running the fund could set the hedge fund minimum investment at their discretion.
+The individual or persons running the investment fund could set the hedge fund minimum investment at their discretion.
 And since there’s a limit to the number of investors who can be admitted under into the fund, they’ll want to make the minimum investment figure high.
 It’s quite common for new hedge funds to open up with minimum investments of between $100,000 and $500,000.
 The more established funds will have greater minimums; $25,000,000 isn’t unheard of.

 General partners could also waive the investment minimum to accommodate investors who are looking to make an investment that’s equal to or higher than the stipulated minimum over time, without starting so high.